WouF1664/fakebook/README.md

 A social network clone built with Ruby on Rails.
 View it on [Heroku](https://fm-fakebook.herokuapp.com/).

-Explore the app by logging in with one of theprepopulated accounts, or start from scratch with a blank guest account.
+Explore the app by logging in with one of the prepopulated accounts, or start from scratch with a blank guest account.

 **Prepopulated account logins:**